|

 regulate the set time speed.
 At 70 degrees, FlexKrete will set completely in

-one hour using the recommended ratios and one minute mix time.
+one hour using the recommended ratios.
 At 100 degrees

 it will cure in the same amount of time with as little as 1/2 of the recommended